ms/buildtogether.tech/src/delivery/index.md

 practice, "significant" means "changes that make it impossible for older versions to read the new version's data or configuration files".
-In practice, major version numbers are often under the control of the marketing department---if a competitor releases a new major version, we'd pretty much have to as well.
+In practice, major version numbers are often under the control of the marketing department—if a competitor releases a new major version, we'd pretty much have to as well.

 [% i "version numbers!minor" "minor version number" %]Minor version